Hawaii Pacific Health Educator, Early Childhood - Rehab Services, Grants in Honolulu, Hawaii

 Our Rehab Services grant-funded program provides Early Intervention services for children ages birth to three years of age and families in the community of Central O'ahu.
 Our pediatric specialists provide services which support the development of children who have developmental delays as well as other conditions such as Autism Spectrum Disorder, brain injury, extreme prematurity, hearing or vision concerns, or sensory processing disorders.
 Parent coaching approach is utilized for Early Intervention services.
 Our experienced and highly knowledgeable team provides services in children's natural environment, utilizing a coaching approach.
 As part of this Early Intervention program, you will have the opportunity to work in close collaboration with our Physical Therapist, Early Childhood Educator, Occupational Therapist, Speech Language Pathologist, Care Coordinators, Vision Specialist, deaf and hard of hearing Specialist, Nutritionist, and community partners such as the Department of Education.

-As the Early Childhood Educator, you will have the opportunity to oversee life-changing rehabilitative and therapeutic services to children with disabilities.
-You will also provide educational programs for parents regarding all aspects of rehabilitation treatment and care.
-This includes designing, implementing and evaluating development plans to enhance the quality of life of children with disabilities through education, and promoting child growth and development.
+As the Early Childhood Educator, you will have the opportunity to oversee life-changing developmental services to children with special needs.
+You will be part of the team providing evaluations to determine eligibility for Early Intervention Services, collaborate with other team members to develop service plans that will help support each child's development, and provide services which will help their children to learn and develop.
 We are looking for someone who engages well with children, has excellent communication skills, an appreciation for family and life services and a commitment to delivering the highest quality health care to Hawai‘i’s people.